 What about projects Scouts do through schools or religious institutions?
 Messengers of Peace is only designed to recognize projects undertaken through Scouting.
 Many of those projects may involve other organizations, which is fine, but there must be a Scouting connection.

 What about Girl Scout projects?
-BSA members who participate in a Girl Scout project that meets the MOP definition above are eligible to receive MOP recognition.
+Scouting America members who participate in a Girl Scout project that meets the MOP definition above are eligible to receive MOP recognition.

 Can you give me some examples of qualifying projects?
 Projects like these inspired the Messengers of Peace initiative: